 The longer the length of the towline, the higher the kite will fly and vice versa.

-Why Kites will fall?
+Why kites will fall?

 To stay aloft, the air pressure flowing under and over the wings needs to be equal on both sides.
 If it becomes unequal, kite will begin to wobble, and if it is not equalized quickly, kite will fall.
 A kite-flyer can equalize the pressure by keeping the kite level into the wind most of the time.
 This likely to be able to explain why kite will fall.

 First and foremost, attaching line to a kite is the important first step when you get your kite.
 An improperly attached line will throw off the balance of the kite, making it difficult or even impossible to keep airborne.
 Attaching a line to a kite begins with a lark's-head knot.

 Not every flight goes well.
 If your kite isn’t flying right, maybe you have one of these problems:

-- Undesirable Wind Conditions:
+• Undesirable Wind Conditions:

 There may not be enough wind or maybe there is too much.
 The amount of wind you need to fly easily depends on the design of your kite.
 If your kite uses a tail, try to add or reduce the tail’s length in different winds.

 Are you trying to fly behind a big tree or building?
 The wind is going to be really bad there.

 • Tuned Out:

 Remember that you can adjust the tow point on most kites for different winds.
 This is called “tuning”.
 If your tow-point is too high or too low, your kite won’t fly.
 Try setting it about 1/3 from the top of the kite for starters.

 If your kite loops around in circles, try adding tail, adjusting the tow-point, or tightening the bow line.

 Winds close to the ground aren’t as good as the wind up fifty feet or so.
 Get a good launch and fly up into smoother winds.